Meet our Patient Care Coordinators

 Preparing for any surgery can be an anxious time, and most people are particularly sensitive about their eyes.
 With good reason: our vision is one of the most precious gifts we possess.
-We have yet to meet a patient who wasn’t at least a little nervous (and would be quite concerned if we did!).

 That guide is your Patient Care Coordinator, or PCC.
-He or she will be the first member of the team you meet, and will explain the whole process to you.
+He or she will be the first member of the team you meet and will explain the whole process to you.
 Your PCC will then remain your key point of contact throughout your treatment, so you always know whom to call if you have any questions or concerns.

 Our PCCs go through a comprehensive training programme to ensure that they can accurately answer the most common questions our patients ask – and many of the less common ones too.
 They’ve guided thousands of patients along the road to successful, life-changing laser eye surgery; from the very first phone call to the last aftercare appointment.
 Rest assured, with one of our PCCs you will be in expert hands.

 Studying my degree in Communications and Media Studies first sparked my interest in people and on my return to the UK, I worked in the media industry as an account manager for a few years.
 In 2016, I joined the clinic first as a Patient Care Administrator, later progressing to a Patient Care Coordinator.
 I love being able to help patients explore their options and improve their quality of life.